persteenolsen/pso-gatsby-blog-cms-two/src/posts/2024-04-05-asp-net-8-signup-email-azure-api.md

 ---

-.NET 8 REST Web API at Azure with C# using Entity Framework Core + MS SQL consuming an Angular 14 Client at GH Pages - serving as a Membership System
+.NET 8 RESTful Web API at Azure with C# using Entity Framework Core + MS SQL consuming an Angular 14 Client at GH Pages - serving as a Membership System

 Unit Testing:
 <ul>
 <li>Karma + Jasmine - Used with the Angular Client</li>
 </ul>

-<p><a href="https://persteenolsen.github.io/angular-14-example-gh-pages" target="_blank" title="Angular 14 + Web API in .NET 8 Membership System">Try the demo...</a></p>
+<p><a href="https://persteenolsen.github.io/angular-14-example-gh-pages" target="_blank" title="Angular 14 + RESTful Web API in .NET 8 Membership System">Try the demo...</a></p>

 <ul>